noveltylanterns/fingers/fingers-protocol-draft.md

 Any earlier path segments are emitted before it using `@` syntax.

-This specification assigns no required meaning to those earlier segments beyond syntax.

-Examples:
+Path segments are emitted in reverse order using @ syntax to preserve compatibility with legacy Finger forwarding conventions, where the chain reads right-to-left (e.g., user@host1@host2):

 - `fingers://example.com` maps to `<CRLF>`
 - `fingers://example.com/user` maps to `user<CRLF>`
 - `fingers://example.com/host1/user` maps to `user@host1<CRLF>`
 - `fingers://example.com/host2/host1/user` maps to `user@host1@host2<CRLF>`

+This specification assigns no required meaning to those earlier segments beyond syntax.
 A server may interpret that text however it wants.
 One server may treat it as a forwarding chain.
 Another may treat it as a local taxonomy or lookup key.
 Both are valid.

 ## 14. Flags